To Fight For Your Rights

 With a lot of effort and groundwork, our criminal law attorneys regularly seek to use the plea bargain process to find a better solution to the more serious charges, by negotiating for a reduced plea.

 When you're going through a difficult time in your life, you need a criminal lawyer who can protect your interests, and who has the court experience to give you the legal insight to make good decisions about the pending NC felony case.

 Attorneys who have substantial experience handling jury trials regarding serious felony charges understand things like the likelihood of conviction, the potential for success or failure at a jury trial, and the necessity of plea bargaining in certain criminal charges in North Carolina.

 Detailed information and attorney preparation are important tools in any legal representation.
 For felonies, the legal process can be particularly confusing, with the involvement of a grand jury indictment.
 That is why it is vitally important to know your options.

-If you have questions, criminal lawyers at Powers Landreth PLLC will have answers.
+If you have questions, criminal lawyers at Powers Law Firm PA will have answers.
 Our law firm is here to help you.
 Don't delay in protecting your legal rights.

 Bill Powers is a NBTA Board Certified Criminal Law Specialist and Criminal Defense Lawyer Charlotte NC, who helps people with legal matters throughout the state of North Carolina.
 Mr. Powers also provides legal representation for allegations of criminal charges in Monroe NC in Union County, North Carolina as well as in Statesville NC in Iredell County, North Carolina.